What can I expect before, during, and after COVID-19 vaccination?

-- No. Experts advise staying with the same vaccine for both.
+- Experts advise staying with the same vaccine for both.
 That's true even for the Moderna and Pfizer vaccines, which use the same general approach yet are different.

 After I get vaccinated, do I still have to wear a mask?